G-Node/nix/docs/tagging.md

 The same principle shown above for 1-D data extends to two or more dimensions.
-The only difference is that one has to provide vectors of positions/extents that match in length to the number of dimensions of the referenced *DataArray*.
+The only difference is that one has to provide vectors of positions/extents whose length matches the number of dimensions of the referenced *DataArray*.

 ![2d_tag_plot](./images/2d_tag.png "tagging in 2-D")